pedroleitao-neo4j/canonicalizer/README.md

 - **Quality control** - filters out unsupported or ambiguous E-R pairs before graph ingestion.
 - **Balance** - complements high-recall LLM extraction with high-precision validation.

-> *Think of the Judge Model as the factual referee for your Knowledge*
+> *You can think of the Judge Model as the factual referee for your Knowledge Graph.*

 ## Models for NLI

-Natural Language Inference (NLI) models are designed to evaluate whether a **hypothesis** logically follows from a **premise**.
+Models capable of Natural Language Inference (NLI) are designed to evaluate whether a **hypothesis** logically follows from a **premise**.
 Unlike decoder-only LLMs, these models provide **deterministic, interpretable scores** (logits) representing *entailment*, *contradiction*, or *neutral* outcomes.

-They typically use **encoder–decoder** or **cross-encoder** architectures that process both the premise and hypothesis jointly, building a bi-directional representation before producing a prediction.
+They typically use **encoder–decoder** or **cross-encoder** [transformer](https://www.datacamp.com/tutorial/how-transformers-work) architectures that process both the premise and hypothesis jointly, building a bi-directional representation before producing a prediction.

 ### Key Characteristics